-IB MAGNET (RMS) ENGLISH 9 (811000/811100)
+IB RMS ENGLISH 9 (ENG2076A/ENG2076B)

-Magnet English 9 begins the four-year sequence of IB English courses.
-Throughout the first year, an emphasis on the writing process complements the study of literature.
+RMS English 9 begins the four-year sequence of IB English courses.
+An emphasis on the writing process complements the study of literature.
 The first semester introduces literary analysis, with a focus on mythology and Greek, Shakespearean, and modern drama.
 In the second semester, the focus shifts to the study of poetry and fiction as students examine the connection between the classical tradition and modern thought.

-IB MAGNET (RMS) ENGLISH 10 (811200/811300)
+IB RMS ENGLISH 10 (ENG2077A/ENG2077B)

-In Magnet English 10, the theme of the universality of humanity provides a framework of an intensive study of literature.
-The first semester expands on the skills of literacy analysis learned in Magnet English 9 through the study of short stories, Shakespearean drama, and modern American literature.
-In the second semester, students examine modern American poetry, drama and fiction and complete a personal study of an author.
-This course prepares students for the kind of assessments that follow in the IB English courses.
+In RMS English 10, the theme of the universality of humanity provides a framework of an intensive study of literature.
+The first semester expands on the skills of literacy analysis through the study of short stories, Shakespearean drama, and modern American literature.
+The second semester, students examine modern American poetry, drama and fiction and complete a personal study of an author.

-IB ENGLISH LITERATURE 1 - Grade 11 Required for IB English Literature HL (102600/102700)
+IB ENGLISH LITERATURE 1 - OPEN ENROLLMENT.
+Required for Group 1 HL (ENG2036A/ENG2036B)

-Students in IB English Literature 1 begin the first year of a comprehensive two-year Literature study which encourages students to appreciate the artistry of literature around the world, and cultivates and nurtures their development as readers and thinkers with an emphasis on the ability to reflect critically on the texts studied.
+Students appreciate the artistry of literature around the world and develop as readers and thinkers with an emphasis on the ability to reflect critically on the texts studied.
 Literature studied include works in translation and a variety of genres, such as novels, poetry, and drama.
 Students focus on literary analysis, both in written and oral commentaries, while exploring a broad range of literary texts for written assessment and presentation.
 Students are prepared for the AP Literature exam after taking IB English 1.
-Students must take both IB English Literature year 1 and 2 to sit for the required higher level exam.
+Students must take both IB English Literature year 1 and 2 to sit for the required higher-level exam.

-IB ENGLISH LITERATURE 2 - Grade 12 Required for IB English Literature HL (102800/102900)
+IB ENGLISH LITERATURE 2 - OPEN ENROLLMENT.
+Required for Group 1 HL (ENG2037A/ENG2037B)